-Where the circumstances warrant, PETRONAS may suspend an employee on full or half pay pending the investigation and/or inquiry into alleged acts of misconduct committed by the employee.
+Where the circumstances warrant, PETRONAS may suspend an employee pending the investigation and/or inquiry into alleged acts of misconduct committed by the employee.

 If the investigations reveal concrete and cogent evidence in support of the alleged misconduct, PETRONAS may institute disciplinary action against the said employee.